 Yep, I’m not going to lie, but back then my life was pretty boring, I was extremely lazy, and I KNEW it.
 Life was depressing.
 I didn’t have many friends, I had poor social skills, and as for life skills, they were virtually non-existent.

-On my days off from uni, I was working in the warehouse of my parent’s business unpacking boxes, counting stock, and maintaining proper standards of cleanliness.
+On my days off from school, I was working in the warehouse of my parent’s business unpacking boxes, counting stock, and maintaining proper standards of cleanliness.
 Whatever that means… And to top off what was already an exciting life, I’d just landed my dream job… A graduate position in Accounting!

 Sarcasm aside, I can easily say that this period of my life was very depressing and I definitely wasn’t satisfied with that kind of existence.
 I longed for adventure & excitement.
 So with what little courage I had, I decided to temporarily move my life overseas and bought a plane ticket to Europe.